fuzzyVineStone/ECS/README.md

     ...
 ```

-You can add components through function returns for more complex assignment.
+You can create components through function returns for more complex assignment.

 ```lua
 ...